Chouchoubeignet/Javascript-calculator/readme.md

 ---

 This is my first project in Javascript.
-The caclculator can :
+The calculator can :

-- add, subastract, multiply ans divide numbers.
+- add, substract, multiply ans divide numbers.
 - use % or modify the sign of the current operation (+ or -).
 - clear all caracters or the last one.
 - can indicate if there is en error with emoji.